sara-nl/griddocs/source/Pages/Practices/picas/picas_example.rst

 In this example we will implement the following pilot job workflow:

 * First we define and generate the application tokens with all the necessary parameters.
-* Then we define and create a master shell script (*master.sh*) that will be send with the job using the input sandbox.
+* Then we define and create a shell script to process one task (*process_task.sh*) that will be sent with the job using the input sandbox.
 This contains some boiler plate code to e.g. setup the environment, download software or data from the Grid storage, run the application etc. This doesn’t have to be a shell script, however, setting up environment variables is easiest when using a shell script, and this way setup scripts are separated from the application code.
-* We also define and create a python script to handle all the communication with the token pool server, call the master script, catch errors and do the reporting.
+* We also define and create a python script to handle all the communication with the token pool server, call the process_task,sh script, catch errors and do the reporting.
 * Finally we define the jdl on the user interface machine to specify some general properties of our jobs.
 This is required to submit a batch of pilot jobs to the Grid that will in turn initiate the python script as defined in the previous step.

 Prerequisites